nizamphoenix/kaggle/ProstrateCancer/README.md

 - **Training:-**
   - Method-1
   Only the isup grade was used as the target to train the model, and it resulted in a better score than using gleason scores that is discussed next.
+  4-fold stratified cross validation was used to train the models for robustness.
+Data modelling and training were carried out with the fastai and pytorch libraries due to their interoperability and elegant solutions to data augmentation, customizing metrics & losses, and one_cycle training method by fastai.
+  The models were trained with 12(tiles)images of size 128 x 128 in batches of 32 with crossentropy loss and label smoothing; also since the data was *imbalanced*, appropriate techniques were maneuvered to reduce bias.
+  Later, after the competition ended, it was observed that using kappa loss = 1-kappa score served as a better loss function.
+ - Method-2